GilmoreEng/GOOD-form/GOOD-KiraW.md

 |VDI for HPC| Need to meet with Mike about VPC subnet connector to License Server.
 Limited time to focus on development of this new service.
 |Class support for Jupyter Data Management CSCI 498A UG| Need to work through class updates.
 Still behind.
 No Progress!!
 |Business model deployment| Basic bar chart of account costs.
 What does it take to convert to Widget?
 Better labels.
 Rebuild using JOB database for finer control over CPU/BILLING/PARTITION calculations.
 OOD Dashboad app dev in progress of debugging compiler code.
 Need Discussion with Mike on Job data, tracking, billing notes adding after the job, what's important for a billing data base for users and us to examine?
 |AWS and POD for HPC | Need to looking lambda, and find SC22 Cloud provider notes.
-CHECK OUT [Lancium compute for HPC](https://lancium.com/solutions/#solutions-lancium-compute)
+CHECK OUT [Lancium compute for HPC](https://lancium.com/solutions/#solutions-lancium-compute) ALSO: [CloudyCluster](https://OmniBond.com) products OrangeFS CloudyCluster, TrafficVision - Amy Cannon amy@omnibond.com 8648887451
 |TDX services| Waiting for Dr. Nick Durr.
 More to update- Add back "Research" to button.
 Still waiting!

 ## Obstacles